-- ESL 062 Prep for Allied Health – This class helps students in Levels 5 & 6 prepare for the college’s Allied Health certificate programs.
-Offered in Fall & Winter.
+- ESL 062 - Prep for Allied Health Education – This class helps students in Levels 5 & 6 prepare for the college’s Allied Health certificate programs.

-- ESL 085 Prep for Small Business Ownership - This class helps students in Levels 4, 5, & 6 learn about opening their own small business or prepare to study Business in college.
-Offered in Fall & Spring.
+- ESL 085 - Prep for Small Business Ownership - This class helps students in Levels 4, 5, & 6 learn about opening their own small business or prepare to study Business in college.

-- Meet with the Transitions Advisor to make a plan!
+- Meet with the Transitions Case Manager to make a plan!

 I am almost finished with ESL.
 What should I do now?